Understanding Hunter syndrome

 What is the link between Hunter syndrome and genetics?2

-The IDS gene provides instructions for producing an enzyme called iduronate-2-sulfatase (IDS), which is essential for the breakdown of large sugar molecules called glycosaminoglycans (GAGs).
-Specifically, IDS removes a chemical group known as a sulfate from a molecule called sulfated alpha-L-iduronic acid, which is present in two GAGs called heparan sulfate and dermatan sulfate.
-IDS is located in lysosomes, compartments within cells that digest and recycle different types of molecules.
-When IDS is deficient, GAGs build up in the lysosomes and cause them to malfunction, leading to the symptoms of Hunter syndrome.
-The current standard treatment for Hunter syndrome, IV IDS replacement therapy, treats the peripheral symptoms of the disease but does not appear to impact the neurocognitive components of the disease.
+The IDS gene provides instructions for producing an enzyme called iduronate-2-sulfatase, which is essential for the breakdown of large sugar molecules called glycosaminoglycans (GAGs).
+Specifically, iduronate-2-sulfatase removes a chemical group known as a sulfate from a molecule called sulfated alpha-L-iduronic acid, which is present in two GAGs called heparan sulfate and dermatan sulfate.
+The iduronate-2-sulfatase enzyme is located in lysosomes, compartments within cells that digest and recycle different types of molecules.
+When this enzyme is deficient, GAGs build up in the lysosomes and cause them to malfunction, leading to the symptoms of Hunter syndrome.
+The current standard treatment for Hunter syndrome, IV enzyme replacement therapy, treats the peripheral symptoms of the disease but does not appear to impact the neurocognitive components of the disease.

 Learn More About Clinical Trials